Badminton Skills & Techniques

 Badminton Strategy & Tactics

-Badminton strategy and tactics explained including doubles tactics and how to gain an advantage playing the form of the singles game.
+Badminton strategy and tactics are explained including doubles tactics and how to gain an advantage playing the form of the singles game.

 - Double strategy – A teams positioning in doubles is determined by both teams shots, however, there are certain times in a match when both teams should be in specific positions.
 Here we explain doubles positioning as well as some top tips to give you and your partner an advantage.